 Prostate cancer is unfortunately a relatively common disease, with 1 in 9 men diagnosed in their lifetime.
 Most of the time, cancer is caused by chance.
 Sometimes multiple factors play a role.
-In some families, cancer is caused by a single genetic factor that puts a man at a higher risk.
+In some families, cancer is caused by a single genetic factor that puts a man at a higher risk. called a hereditary predisposition.

 Even though prostate cancer is quite common amongst men, most of these cancers are not considered to be hereditary.
 For those families that are found to have a hereditary cause, genetic testing allows for family members to be tested to see if they have a higher risk to develop cancer.
 No gene confers a guarantee that someone will go on to develop cancer.
 Men who have a family history of prostate cancer are still at an increased risk to develop this type of cancer even without an identified gene.
 Those family members that are at a higher risk of cancer can develop a personalized screening and cancer prevention plan with their doctors to help keep them healthy.

 While sisters and daughters would not be at an increased risk for prostate cancer, many of the genes that cause prostate cancer in men are linked to higher risk of breast cancer or ovarian cancer in women.
-By testing for the genes, women can better protect themselves from these cancers.
+By testing for these genes, women can better protect themselves from these cancers.

 Speaking with a genetic counselor is a great way to learn about hereditary prostate cancer.
 Genetic counseling involves a discussion about your cancer history and your family health history to assess the likelihood that there is a strongly hereditary contributor to cancer.
 A genetic counselor can also coordinate genetic testing for genes linked to hereditary prostate cancer.
 Whether you decide to have genetic testing or not, a genetic counselor can always help to counsel you and your family members about their chance to develop cancer…. and most importantly what they can do about it.